aaronpk/oauth-authorization-server-discovery/draft-parecki-oauth-authorization-server-discovery.md

 In order to obtain an access token to access an HTTP resource, an OAuth 2.0 client needs to know the authorization server to use for the request.
 OAuth 2.0 {{RFC6749}} does not provide any mechanism for authorization server discovery, and other OAuth 2.0 extensions have left authorization server discovery out of scope as well.

-This specification provides a mechanism for a resource server to indicate which authorization server it accepts access tokens from, so that an OAuth client can be configured with only the location of the resource server.
+This specification provides a mechanism for a resource server to indicate which authorization server it accepts access tokens issued by, so that an OAuth client can be configured with only the location of the resource server.

 For example, an email client could provide an interface for a user to enter the URL of their JMAP server {{?RFC8620}}.
 The email client would make a request to the JMAP server to discover the authorization server, then initiate an OAuth authorization flow to obtain tokens.